Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 Voters in the multi-ethnic country have become increasingly disillusioned by divisive racial politics, the rising cost of living and graft scandals.

-The 1MDB controversy has only added to Najib’s woes.
-Billions of dollars were allegedly stolen from the fund, which was set up and overseen by Najib, in a sophisticated scheme of fraud and money-laundering.
+The controversy surrounding state fund 1MDB has only added to Najib’s woes.
+Billions of dollars were allegedly stolen from the fund, which was set up and overseen by Najib.
 The leader and 1MDB deny any wrongdoing.

-A survey from independent pollster the Merdeka Center released Tuesday suggested BN would retain power but lose the popular vote again.
+But in rural areas the rising cost of living is the main concern, and has hit poor Malays hard, particularly after the introduction of an unpopular sales tax in 2015.

-The poll conducted in peninsular Malaysia, which has the most parliament seats, showed the coalition winning 37.3 percent of the popular vote, with Mahathir’s opposition coalition getting 43.4 percent.
+Najib, from the country’s revered ethnic Malay nobility, voted in his constituency of Pekan and said the election had been “quite vicious”.

 Critics have raised the alarm about alleged manipulation of the system to tilt the poll in BN’s favour through a redrawing of electoral boundaries which created constituencies packed with Malay voters, who traditionally back the government.